howardwu/awesome-aleo/README.md

 - [Week In Aleo News - Telegram](https://t.me/aleoweeklynews) - (Unofficial) This Week in Aleo
 - [This Week in Aleo](https://www.weekinaleonews.com/) - An unofficial newsletter for Aleo developer updates

+## Tutorials

+- [An introduction to Aleo](https://www.entropy1729.com/aleo-introduction/) - An introduction to the core concepts of programming in Aleo
+- [Aleo Development Starter Pack](https://www.entropy1729.com/aleo-development-starter-pack/) - Overview of how to write Aleo instructions
+- [Fully-Private Applications: The Zexe Protocol](https://www.entropy1729.com/zexe/) - Intro to a decentralized ledger for fully-private applications
+- [Getting Started with Aleo Instructions](https://www.entropy1729.com/getting-started-aleo-instructions/) - A walkthrough of a simple example in Aleo instructions

-## Tutorials & Talks
+## Presentations & Talks

 - [Introduction to zkSNARKs with Howard Wu](https://zeroknowledge.fm/38-2/) - Zero Knowledge Podcast: Episode 38
 - [Demystifying Zero-Knowledge Programming](https://youtu.be/5hO9NbtFc0g?t=2069) - Introduction to the Aleo record model
 - [Aleo with Howard Wu](https://zeroknowledge.fm/144-2/) - Zero Knowledge Podcast: Episode 144
 - [The Importance of Zero-knowledge Proof with Alex Pruden](https://player.fm/series/coingecko-podcast-bitcoin-cryptocurrency-insights/the-importance-of-zero-knowledge-proof-with-alex-pruden-coo-of-aleo-ep64) - CoinGecko Podcast
-- [An introduction to Aleo](https://www.entropy1729.com/aleo-introduction/) - An introduction to the core concepts of programming in Aleo
-- [Aleo Development Starter Pack](https://www.entropy1729.com/aleo-development-starter-pack/) - Overview of how to write Aleo instructions
-- [Fully-Private Applications: The Zexe Protocol](https://www.entropy1729.com/zexe/) - Intro to a decentralized ledger for fully-private applications
-- [Getting Started with Aleo Instructions](https://www.entropy1729.com/getting-started-aleo-instructions/) - A walkthrough of a simple example in Aleo instructions

 ## Research Papers & Resources